lafada/kalapy/docs/source/quickstart.rst

         "article" INTEGER REFERENCES "foo_article" ("key")
     );

 The output varies depending on the database backend you have selected.
 Use `help` to see more information on other available commands.

 Playing with API
 ----------------

-The `admin.py` script provides two commands to play with the *Rapido* api.
+The `admin.py` script provides two commands to play with the *KalaPy* api.

 Start an interactive python shell: